top of page

 Upgrading to Full Representation — The Seamless Path to Success

-If you start with a Consultation or Checking Service, you have a 10-day window to upgrade to Full Representation, and the cost of the initial service will be deducted from your final fee.
+If you start with a Consultation or Pre-Submission review, you have a 10-day window to upgrade to Full Representation, and the cost of the initial service will be deducted from your final fee.
 This ensures your investment in clarity is never wasted, only converted into absolute confidence.

 Conclusion & The 7-Hour Gateway CTA